qLSLab/microFIM/README.md

 or a text editor;
 * #SampleID \
 If you want to filter your taxa table with a list of samples or metadata file, the column name must be filled as #SampleID;
-* CSV format \
+* CSV or TSV format \
-Taxa table, metadata file and sample list file must be provided as CSV files.
+Taxa table and metadata file must be provided as CSV or TSV files.
 Template file is already defined as CSV in [input_templates](input_templates) directory.

 #### Output description
-* transactional file: taxa table is converted into a transactional file (see Figure below for an example), where each row represents a sample with the list of taxa it contains;
+* transactional file: taxa table is converted into a transactional file, where each row represents a sample with the list of elements it contains;
+* pattern datadrame: for each pattern, interesting measures are calculated and represented in CSV dataframe;
 * pattern table as CSV: after pattern extraction, a presence-absence matrix is calculated, considering for each pattern if it is present or not in each sample - the results is similar to a taxa table, where the first column contains the patterns while the others describe in which sample are found.
 Columns considering the length of the patterns and their support are reported.
 Additional metrics can be also added (see Next section for details) - see the Figure below for an example;
-* plots as SVG and HTML: visualizations as barplot, scatter plot and heatmap can be generated (see Next section for details)
+* plots as SVG and HTML: visualizations as barplot, scatter plot and heatmap can be generated.

 ### Structure
 Guided scripts are defined in **6 main phases**, also represented in [microFIM_framework](microFIM_framework.jpg) figure.
-In addition, we provided python function modules thascript_0_filtertable.pyt follow the previous structure.
-Here we describe the main steps and their respectives modules.
 For complete tutorials, see [microfim_tutorial_notebook](microfim_tutorial_notebook.ipynb).

-In particular:
+#### Script usage
 * Step 1: **importing and filtering taxa table** - in the first phase you can filter your taxa table using the metadata file (via #SampleID column).
 If you want to run microFIM on your taxa table without filtering, go to the next step.
 The script to filter is [script_1_filtertable.py](script_1_filtertable.py).

-* Step 2: **conversion into a transactional dataset** - taxa table (CSV) must be converted in a transactional file (see the previous description for details).
-The script to convert it [script_2_tableconversion.py](script_2_tableconversion.py).
+* Step 2: **conversion into a transactional dataset** - taxa table must be converted in a transactional file (see the previous description for details).
+The script to convert it is [script_2_tableconversion.py](script_2_tableconversion.py).

 * Step 3: **patterns extraction** - microFIM extract patterns from the transactional file (see previous step).
 To run [script_3_microfimcalculation.py](script_3_microfimcalculation.py), files with parameters must be given as input, you can find examples to be filled in [template_inputs](template_inputs).
 The parameters to be filled are:
-   * minimum support;
+   * minimum support (minsupp);
-   * minimum length;
+   * minimum length (zmin);
-   * maximum length.
+   * maximum length (zmax).
-We recomment to keep the option *report = [asS* in order to correctly used our scripts.
+We recomment to keep the option **report = [asS** in order to correctly used our scripts.

 * Step 4: **integration of additional interest measures** - microFIM provides additional interest metrics to evaluate patterns, in particular all-Confidence is added.
 However, other metrics can be added.
-For each pattern, the value of the interes measure is added in a separate column, in order to guarantee further analysis and filtering steps.
+For each pattern, the value of the interest measure is added in a separate column, in order to guarantee further analysis and filtering steps.
 The script to calculate additional interest measures is [script_4_additionalmeasures.py](script_4_additionalmeasures.py).

-* Step 5: **creation of the pattern table** - similar to a taxa table, the pattern table describe the presence-absence of a pattern in the samples analysed.
+* Step 5: **creation of the pattern table** - similar to a taxa table, the pattern table describes the presence-absence of a pattern in the samples analysed.
 A CSV file is obtained.
 The script to obtain the pattern table is [script_5_generatepatterntable.py](script_5_generatepatterntable.py).

 * Step 6: **visualization of results** - from the pattern table, plot can be obtained.
 In particular, bar plot, scatter plot and heatmap are available.
-The standard output is SVG and HTML format.
+The standard output are SVG and HTML format.
 The script to generate visualizations is [script_6_generateplots.py](script_6_generateplots.py).

+#### Function usage
+* microdir module: functions for setting project directory.
+* microimport module: functions for importing input files.
+* microfim module: main functions of microFIM - converting data, extract patterns, generated main outputs.
+* microinteresmeasures module: functions implementing interesting measures.
+* microplots module: functions for visualization of results.

 ## Contacts
-For any doubt, please contact g.agostinetto@campus.unimib.it
+For any doubt and help, please contact g.agostinetto@campus.unimib.it

 ## Cite us
 Link